nto4/assignment/README.md

 kubectl get nodes

-it creates a PersistentVolume volume in a specific node under /mnt location.
+it creates a PersistentVolume volume in a specific node under /mnt location. so u must edit in volume.yml
+values:
+- n-01-k8s-mb-test --> its your node name

 kubectl create -f volume.yaml
 #Resources